top of page

 Whereas other restaurants in this article may rely upon fanciful toppings to bring their burgers up to speed, Abeja’s relies upon good ingredients, and good cooking.
 Better yet, the café is a bastion for compromise.

-Say, for instance, you want a hamburger, but the wife is feeling like a chicken wrap, whereas your kids haven’t ventured far beyond the realms of breakfast food.
-Just to complicate things, let’s say your in-laws have declared a veto on anything that doesn’t rhyme with BLT.
-Well, in this nightmarish scenario, Abeja’s can provide everything your party wants; you can have your cake and eat it too.
+Say, for instance, you want a hamburger, but the wife is feeling like a chicken wrap, whereas your kids haven’t ventured far beyond the realms of pancakes and waffles.
+Just to complicate things, let’s say your in-laws are in town, ad they've declared a veto on anything that doesn’t rhyme with BLT.
+Well, in this hypothetical nightmare, Abeja’s can provide everything your party wants; you can have your cake and eat it too.
 Really, their cakes are quite good.

 If such bold words have piqued your interest, I invite you to follow in my footsteps, and enjoy your burger with three cups of Guatemalan coffee.
-However, I bid you beware of the Sunday brunch crowd—they are a dense bunch, all as avid as the rest for a taste of this café’s wonderful offerings.
+However, I bid you beware of the Sunday brunch crowd.
+They are numerous, and each as avid as the next for a taste of this café’s wonderful offerings.

 Weather permitting, I suggest you take your meal out onto their dog-friendly patio.
 Fresh air will fortify you to tackle such delicacies as their spicy egg rolls with mango chutney, cheese curds, and of course, the eponymous “U Joint Burger,” furnished with bacon, jalapenos, and ranch.

 As far as libations, the Universal Joint sports one of the largest drink-menus I’ve been acquainted with, and that’s saying something for Asheville.
-Local craft beers, import beers, wine, cocktails, irish coffee; it's all there.
+Local craft beers, import beers, wine, cocktails, Irish coffee; it's all right there.

 Businesses Mentioned